 If your phone is still stuck with the Can’t connect to camera error, continue with the next step.

 4. Boot into Safe Mode

 Another viable troubleshooting step is to boot into Safe Mode and check whether the camera works or not.
-If there’s a third-party interference, you’ll easily identify it since Safe Mode loads only system apps.
-You can learn more about the procedure in this dedicated article, here.
+If there’s third-party interference, you’ll easily identify it since Safe Mode loads only system apps.
+You can learn more about Safe mode and how to utilize it in the dedicated article.

 Here’s how to boot into Safe mode on Android:

 - Press and hold the Power button until the Power menu appears.

 - Tap and hold on to the Power off icon until the pop-up appears.
 It should inform you about safe mode and offer options to enter the Safe mode or cancel the action.

 - Tap OK to boot into the Safe mode.

 - Once the device boots into Safe mode on Android, you’ll see the Safe mode strip at the bottom of your screen.

 If your phone still can’t connect to the Camera, check the next step.